BhimaPavanTeja/Chating-App/README.md

 # Chat App

+[!NOTE]
-A real-time chat application built with React Framework.
+> A real-time chat application built with React Framework.

 ## Table of Contents